Windows Modules Installer Worker High CPU Usage: Causes and Fixes

 Once that’s done, restart your computer and check if the problem is gone.

-If the Windows Module Installer Worker’s high CPU usage issue is still not fixed, you can try running a System File Check.
-This built-in Windows tool scans your system for damaged or missing files and replaces them automatically.
+If the Windows Module Installer Worker’s high CPU usage issue is still not fixed, you can try running a System File Check and DISM commands.
+These commands are known to fix many problems, like 409 Conflict error and USB Device Not Recognized Error on Windows.

 • Click on the Start menu and type Command Prompt.